 We use reasonable security methods to protect the personal information that we process, however, please note that whilst we take appropriate technical and organisational measures to safeguard the personal information that you provide to us, no transmission over the Internet can be guaranteed to be secure.
 Consequently, please note that we cannot guarantee the security of any personal information that you transfer to us over the Internet.

 The following section explains your rights.
-The various rights are not absolute and each is subject to certain exceptions or qualifications.
+Not all the various rights are absolute and each is subject to certain exceptions or qualifications.

-- The right of access - You have the right to obtain a copy of your personal information (if we’re processing it), and other certain information (similar to that provided in this Privacy Statement) about how it is used.
+- The right of access - You have the right to request access to the personal information we hold about you (if we’re processing it), and other certain information (similar to that provided in this Privacy Statement) about how it is used.
 This is so you’re aware and can check that we’re using your personal information in accordance with data protection law.
-We can refuse to provide information where to do so may reveal personal information about another person or would otherwise negatively impact another person‘s rights.
+We can refuse to provide information under certain circmstances, including where to do so may reveal personal information about another person or would otherwise negatively impact another person‘s rights.

 - The right to erasure - This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your personal information where there’s no compelling reason for us to keep using it or its use is unlawful.
 This is not a general right to erasure; there are exceptions, e.g. where we need to use the information in defence of a legal claim.